AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/05-workflow-intro.md

 ## Workflow

-The workflow description specifies how all the steps "fit together".
-It accomplishes this by specifying exactly where all the data to be input to each step comes from - whether it be user-provided (i.e. "init" data) or output from a previous step - and how each step will be executed.
+The workflow description specifies how all the steps fit together.
+It accomplishes this by specifying where the inputs to each step come from -- whether they are user-provided (i.e. "init" data) or output from a previous step -- and how each step will be executed.

 So here is an idea of what our workflow should look like: